Who’s Afraid of Sally Binford?

 XII: “Every group invents a mythical past when they were once powerful and strong.”

 In 1979, Rosen Binford wrote an article entitled“Are Goddesses and Matriarchies Merely Figments of Feminist Imagination?
 Myths and Matriarchies”, a counterargument directed against the Mother Goddess movement of the 1970s and 1980s.
 The Goddess hypothesis held that deep in antiquity, prehistoric groups were matriarchal, peaceful and egalitarian, and lead by women who worshiped earth goddesses.
-The mother of the Mother Goddess movement was undoubtably Marija Gimbutas, a Harvard archaeologist who promoted her matriarch-centered prehistory in popular books such The Language of the Goddess or The Civilization of the Goddess which sold millions of copies, and which had been preceded by similar Goddess-movement books such as Merlin Stone’s When God Was a Woman (1976).
+The mother of the Mother Goddess movement was undoubtedly Marija Gimbutas, a Harvard archaeologist who promoted her matriarch-centered prehistory in popular books such The Language of the Goddess or The Civilization of the Goddess which sold millions of copies, and which had been preceded by similar Goddess-movement books such as Merlin Stone’s When God Was a Woman (1976).
 These ideas of women in prehistory as peaceful stewards of the earth tapped straight into the zeitgeist, serving as both a unifying force for feminists in the 1970s and 80s, and as a critique of a misogynist, patriarchal culture that was bringing humanity to the brink of nuclear war and environmental collapse.

 Rosen Binford, along with other archaeologists, challenged this interpretation and asserted that there was very little hard evidence of a pervasive Goddess Culture in prehistoric Europe and the Old World.
 In “Myths and Matriarchies” she writes, “One of the basic objections to the mythic matriarchal past — apart from the lack of evidence to support it and the consistent body of data that argues against it — is the use of myth as history by the propagators of the faith.
 We do not attempt to reconstruct biological evolution or the history of the universe by recourse to myth…Myths are not appropriate data for reconstructing the past.”
 This drew heavy criticism from some feminists, who declared Sally’s article treasonous in its questioning of the Mother Goddess and accused her of being brain-washed by the male establishment.
 Binford first submitted the article to Ms. Magazine, then edited by Gloria Steinem, where it was rejected. “[Steinem] really didn’t care whether or not this matriarchy thing was true; she found it a useful thing for women to believe in.
 Like the tooth fairy, I guess.
 That struck me as being one of most patronizing, objectionable, stupid things I’d ever heard in my life.”